Order spectra in topological dynamical systems: Compatible orders on the -chains

 \section{Compatible orders on the $\varepsilon_n$-chains}

+The dynamical relevance of an $\varepsilon$-chain is tied to its interpretation as a means of moving from one point to another using only corrections of size $<\varepsilon$.
+From this perspective, following a cyclic sub-path while going from $x$ to $y$ appears essentially redundant, and its dynamical significance is therefore problematic.
+This informal observation has a technical counterpart, as in case of cyclic sub-chains the order induced by the index is not a linear order.
+We will address the problem of obtaining a sequence of nested $\varepsilon_n$-chains in which each chain is acyclic.
+In this way, it will be natural to associate to every $\varepsilon$-chain a linear order dictated by the indexes along the chain.

-In this section, we address the problem of obtaining compatible orders, in the $n$-asymptotic sense, for the sequence of $\varepsilon_n$-chains, a necessary step towards the result $\mathcal{C}=\mathcal{C}_{\preceq}$.
-We thus define a linear order on every chain marking the ``first occurrence" of a point in the chain if there are cyclic sub-chains.
+This will be done in the next section.
+Here we start by defining a linear order on every chain marking the ``first occurrence" of a point in the chain if there are cyclic sub-chains.
 These orders are compatible and always provide a well-defined direct limit (passing if needed to a subsequence).
-We will see that this will not solve the problem of obtaining a nested, acyclic sequence in full generality.
-Nevertheless, we describe this very natural approach
+We will see that, while useful as an intermediate step, this will not solve the problem of obtaining a nested and fully dynamically meaningful sequence in a satisfactory way, as will be explained at the end of this section.

 Let us consider a collection of nested chains $\{S_n\}_{n=1}^\infty=\mathcal{H}(\{C_k\}_{k=1}^\infty)$ where $\{C_k\}_{k=1}^\infty$ is a complete sequence of chains from $x$ to $y$.
 Let us now define an order $\leq_n$ on each $\widehat{S_n}\setminus\{x,\,y\}$, for every $n\in \mathbb{N}.$